-Price range for a new set of equipment is anywhere from $300 to over $1000 depending on the models selected.
-Most sports stores carry a great variety of models of all prices and will be able to meet all of your equipment needs.
+Price range for a new set of equipment is anywhere from $300 to over $1000 depending on the models of the hockey equipment selected.
+Most hockey stores carry a great variety of gear at all price points, and will be able to meet all of your equipment needs.

 Ice Hockey Helmet